 "An, maybe we should reconsider having that outdoor wedding.
 You know, the one in the bright sunshine."

 She scowled at him.
 "We're having an evening wedding.
-I've told you that some of my demon friends won't come out during the day."
+I've told you some of my demon friends won't come out during the day."

 "But then Spike couldn't be there either, sweetheart."
 He smiled winningly at her.